Find the version info on NyBoard. Read the user manual for NyBoard V1_0.

 Though you can program NyBoard directly with the USB uploader, external power is required to drive the servos.

 NyBoard requires 7.4~8.4V external power to drive the servos.
 We include our customized Li-ion battery with built-in charging and protection circuit in the Bittle kit.
 Short press the battery's button will show its status.
 Blue light indicates it has power, and red means the power is low.
-Long press the button for 2.5 seconds to turn on/off the battery.

 Be careful with the polarity when connecting the power supply.
 The terminal on NyBoard has an anti-reverse socket, so you won't be able to plug in the wrong direction.
+See here for the detailed connection instruction.

 It can last hours if you're mainly coding and testing postures, or less than 30 mins if you keep Bittle running.